priyesh2/Wordpress_and_Drupal/README.md

     For drupal : drupal.sageos.tk

-    FROM THE combined.vars file , you can update the domain names i have used and change it according to your need.
+    FROM the combined.vars file , you can update the domain names i have used and change it according to your need.

   {THIS IS USED FOR A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU}